mcneel/docify/apisite/content/posts/rhino-geometry-sumsurface.md

 ---
-title: "Rhino.Geometry.SumSurface"
+title: "SumSurface"
 draft: false
 ---

+*Namespace: Rhino.Geometry*

+   Represents a sum surface, or an extrusion of a curve along a curved path.

-# Methods
+## Methods
-## static SumSurface Create(Curve curveA,Curve curveB)
+#### static SumSurface Create(Curve curveA,Curve curveB)
 - (summary)
      Constructs a new sum surface by extruding a curve A along a path B.